slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### How to give feedback?

 <!--
+> *"Ask for feedback on your attempts, not advice on your ideas." -- Sahil Lavingia*

 TEN TIPS ON GIVING FEEDBACK
 - Give at least five times more positive feedback than negative.
 - Give feedback soon after the behavior you want to respond to.